eic/delphes_EIC/docs/index.rst

 - An HCAL and and EMCAL
 - Particle ID systems: based on the mRICH, barrel DIRC, and dual RICH concepts articulated by the EIC community; implemented using IdentificationMaps

-We currently simulte DIS using Pythia8 within Delphes.
-Again, detailed instructions for patching and installing it are below.
-The command file (ending in `.cmnd`) shown here is suitable for DIS at EIC.
+We currently simulate DIS using Pythia8 within Delphes.
+The command file (ending in `.cmnd`) shown here and available in the project is suitable for DIS at EIC.

 ====
 Using the project